Azure/AzRegionSelection/docs/wiki/Setup-and-Prerequisites.md

 - **Environment:** Prepare a PowerShell environment to run the toolkit.
 The toolkit is implemented in PowerShell scripts, so you can run it on Windows, Linux, or in the Azure Cloud Shell.
 Ensure you have **PowerShell Core 7.5.1** or later installed.

-- **Azure PowerShell Modules:** Install the necessary Azure PowerShell modules (if using Azure Cloud Shell, these are already available).
+- **Azure PowerShell Modules:** Install the necessary Azure PowerShell modules.

   - Azure Powershell module `Az.ResourceGraph 1.2.0` or later
   - Azure Powershell module `Az.Accounts 4.1.0` or later
+  - Azure Powershell module `Az.CostManagement 0.4.2` or later

   If using Azure migrate as input file:
   - Azure Powershell module `Az.Monitor 5.2.2` or later
   - Azure Powershell `ImportExcel` module for Azure Migrate script